 - Ensure you have relevant financial information

-To procure raw materials, pay salaries, ensure that production meets demand, every company needs working capital.
-It’s crucial to improve the position of the working capital because businesses often experience a lack of funds for everyday operations.
-Therefore, there’s a need for a firm to monitor the cash flow for having enough funds to pay off short-term debts without losing ROI in assets.
-Let’s walk you through several ways to increase your working capital.
+To procure raw materials, pay salaries, ensure that production meets demand, any company needs working capital.
+It's crucial to improve the working capital position because businesses often experience a lack of funds for everyday operations.
+Therefore, there's a need for a firm to monitor the cash flow for having enough funds to pay off short-term debts without losing ROI in assets.
+Let's walk you through several ways to increase your working capital.

 - Analyze your business spendings.
 Define whether there's a possibility of reducing fixed and variable costs.
-By carefully exploring your business, you can find unnecessary spendings.
+By conducting a thorough analysis, you can find the unnecessary spendings.
 Remove those costs to have more liquidity for working capital.

 - Limit the number of inventory.
-There’s no point in buying a lot of inventory if it idles in your warehouse.
-When buying products from vendors, estimate the approximate amount of inventory you can sell.
-Also, it makes sense to reduce the production of goods that aren’t popular among customers.
+There's no point in buying a lot of inventory if it idles in your warehouse.
+When purchasing products from vendors, you should estimate how much of these you can sell.
+Moreover, it makes sense to reduce the production of goods that aren't popular among customers.

 - Avoid conflicts with customers and vendors.
 If any disputes arise between you and customers or vendors, make everything possible to resolve them quickly.
 A case going to court can result in additional costs and a bad reputation.

 - Ensure you have relevant financial information.
-You should always have your financial statements and reports current.
-It allows you to be aware of the financial position of your company and find out what requires improvement.
+You should always keep your financial statements and reports updated.
+It allows you to be aware of your company's financial position and find out what requires improvement.

-To conclude, knowing your capital turnover allows you to find out whether your business generates sales and brings you revenue.
+To conclude, knowing your capital turnover allows you to discover whether your business generates sales and brings you revenue.
 To manage your company and resources efficiently, you need to be aware of the capital turnover.
-You can easily calculate the ratio by using a formula and decide whether your business needs some improvements.
+You can easily calculate the ratio by using the formula from this article and decide whether your business needs some improvements.